gblageov/PSDsLevel1/README.md

 # PSDsLevel1
-Learning HTML and CSS
+Learning HTML and CSS new changes are here.

-new changes are here.
+MY first PSD slicing